 Default: C3

 Output

 Select the MIDI channel to which the Sylphyo sends its MIDI messages.

 Default: MIDI Channel 1

 Receiver device

 Select this item to pair the Sylphyo with a wireless receiver device.

 En français

 Select this item to switch the Sylphyo to the French language.

 Reset

 Perform a factory reset.
 This changes all the settings of your Sylphyo to the default ones.

 Diagnostics

-Display some information (such as firmware version and sensor values) that our technical support might want to get in order to troubleshoot your Sylphyo.
+Display some information (such as the version of the internal software and various sensor values) that our technical support might want to get in order to troubleshoot your Sylphyo.